-- A successful result is not always achieved in every surgical case.
+A successful result is not always achieved in every surgical case.
 This fact is especially true in spinal surgery where other patient conditions may compromise the results.
-MONETM Anterior Cervical Interbody Fusion Cage system must be used with Anterior Cervical Plate System to augment stability.
+The MATISSE[TM] Anterior Cervical Interbody Fusion Cage system must be used with the MATISSE[TM] Anterior Cervical Plate System to augment stability.
 Use of this product without autograft may not be successful.
 No spinal implant can withstand body loads without the support of bone.
 In this event, bending, loosening, disassembly and/or breakage of the device(s) will eventually occur.
-Do not use implants and instruments that you find any deterioration, such as surface discoloration or corrosion and please inform to distributor or manufacturer immediately. - Preoperative and operating procedures, including knowledge of surgical techniques, proper selection and placement of the implant and good reduction are important considerations in the success of surgery. - Never reuse an internal fixation device under any circumstances.
+Do not use implants and instruments that you find any deterioration, such as surface discoloration or corrosion and please inform to distributor or manufacturer immediately.

+Preoperative and operating procedures, including knowledge of surgical techniques, proper selection and placement of theimplant and good reduction are important considerations in the success of surgery.

+Never reuse an internal fixation device under any circumstances.
 Even when a removed device appears undamaged, it may have small defects or internal stress patterns that may lead to early breakage.
-Damage of the thread will reduce the stability of the instrumentation. - Further, the proper selection and compliance of the patient will greatly affect the results.
+Damage of the thread will reduce the stability of the instrumentation.

+Further, the proper selection and compliance of the patient will greatly affect the results.
 Patients who smoke have been shown to have an increased incidence of non-unions.
 These patients should be advised of this fact and warned of this consequence.
 Obese, malnourished, and/or alcohol abuse patients are also poor candidates for spine fusion.
-Proper patient selection is important as fatigue testing and device mechanical performance cannot account for all possible in-vivo conditions. - MRI Safety Information: MONETTM Anterior Cervical Interbody Fusion Cage System with Supplementary Fixation Plate has not been evaluated for safety and compatibility in the MRI environment.
-MONETTM Anterior Cervical Interbody Fusion Cage System with Supplementary Fixation Plate has not been tested for heating, migration or image artifact in the MRI environment.
-The safety of the MONETTM Anterior Cervical Interbody Fusion Cage System with Supplementary Fixation Plate in the MRI environment is unknown.
-Scanning a patient who has this device may result in patient injury. - Mixed metals such as titanium and stainless steel components should not be used together. - Components of this system should not be used with components of any other system or any other manufacturer.
+And Proper patient selection is important as fatigue testing and device mechanical performance cannot account for all possible in-vivo conditions.

+MRI Safety Information: The MATISSE[TM] Anterior Cervical Interbody Fusion Cage system has not been evaluated for safety and compatibility in the MR environment.
+The MATISSE[TM] Anterior Cervical In-terbody Fusion Cage system has not been tested for heating, migration or image artifact in the MR environment.
+The safety of the MATISSE^{TN} Anterior Cervical Interbody Fusion Cage System in the MR environment is unknown.
+Scanning a patient who has this device may result in patient injury.
+Mixed metals such as titanium and stainless steel components should not be used together.
+Components of this system should not be used with com- ponents of any other system or any other manufacturer.